yongpark/grocerio/README.md

 - [ ] New account creation, login, and guest/demo login
 - [ ] Create new grocery lists
 - [ ] Add grocery items to the "To Buy" column.
-- [ ] Click grocery item pops up modal to allowing users to delete grocery items from any* column.
+- [ ] Click grocery item pops up modal to allowing users to delete grocery items from any* column
 - [ ] Users can drag and drop card from the "To Buy" and drop them into the "Bought" column + add an expiration date.
 They can then move items from the "Bought" column to the "Used column"
-- [ ] Items that expire will automatically move to the "Expired" column.
-- [ ] Spoonacular API displays recipes with "soon-to-expire" (< x days left) ingredients.
+- [ ] Spoonacular API displays recipes with "soon-to-expire" (< x days left) ingredients
 - [ ] Production README [sample](docs/production_readme.md)

 ## Design Docs